jlvoiseux/steelsky/README.md

 # Steel Sky
 Steel Sky is a renderer written in Swift and Metal.
 It has the following features:
-- Dynamic planetary sky/atmosphere system, with pysically accurate light scattering
+- Dynamic planetary sky/atmosphere system
 - Volumetric fog and light
 - OBJ parsing
 - Photo mode built on top of SwfitUI and SwiftData